pbrdmn/brd.mn/src/articles/mentors/index.md

 This change in process required some careful management as it was a significant departure from the ways of working our teams has been following previously.

-From these new OKR the Product Manager and I worked with each team to build out roadmaps that highlighted the expected outcome for each initiative for the team and how it was aligned with the company strategy.
+From these new OKRs, the Product Manager and I worked with each team to build out roadmaps that highlighted the expected outcome for each initiative for the team and how it was aligned with the company strategy.

 ---